 Fitting a rooflight can be tackled by a skilled DIYer with carpentry skills.
 For anyone else, it is best left to the professionals.
 In an extension, they should be fitted after the roof is constructed.
 Where a rooflight is being fitted into an existing roof, it will usually be installed at first fix stage, before the walls and roof are insulated.

-In England and Wales, you don't normally need to apply for planning permission to alter your roof to fit rooflights, providing the work constitutes permitted development (PD) — see planningportal.gov.uk for full details.
-In brief, you’re unlikely to need planning permission for rooflights unless:
+You don't normally need to apply for planning permission to alter your roof to fit rooflights, providing the work constitutes permitted development.
+But there are factors that may mean you need planning permission: